 - Water Performance Indicator Definitions this guidance manual provides context for each indicator to assist both the water businesses and regulatory auditors in determining a value for each indicator. - Water performance report data collection template we annually provide the water businesses with a data collection template for their completion.
 The worksheets include monthly and annual data requirements. - Water industry regulatory audits we require the reported performance indicator values to be audited.
-Water businesses nominate an auditor for our approval.
-Approved auditors are to conduct the audit in accordance with our Guideline for Approving, Conducting & Reporting Operational Audits, and with the audit scope provided by us. - Water Performance Report annually we will publish a report on the performance of the Victorian water businesses that provide water, sewerage and related services to urban customers.
-Our performance report includes time series graphs and historical data for each water business for many indicators.
+Audits are undertaken in accordance with our Guideline for Approving, Conducting & Reporting Operational Audits. - Water Performance Report annually we publish a report on the performance of the Victorian water businesses that provide water, sewerage and related services to urban customers.
 This allows a comparison of current performance with historical performance, and a clear indication of performance trends.

-The framework's documents will be reviewed annually.
 Copies of these documents can be found at www.esc.vic.gov.au.